flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Are there any 5G dongles?

-Yes, there are a few battery-powered 5G dongles now available, including the EE 5G WiFi, the Vodafone 5G Mobile Hotspot, and the Netgear Nighthawk M6.
+Yes, there are a number of battery-powered 5G dongles now available, including the EE 5G WiFi, the Three 5G MiFi U50, the Vodafone 5G Mobile Hotspot, the Netgear Nighthawk M3, and the Netgear Nighthawk M6.

 Should I get a dongle or a mobile broadband router?